Christian O'Sullivan

-Christian O'Sullivan (born 22 August 1991) is a Norwegian handball player, and team captain for both SC Magdeburg and the Norwegian national team.
+Christian O'Sullivan (born 22 August 1991) is a Norwegian handball player who plays for SC Magdeburg and the Norwegian national team.
+He is currently the captain of the Norwegian national team.

 He participated at the 2019 World Men's Handball Championship.

 Career

 O'Sullivan began his career in the Norwegian club Bækkelagets SK.
 In 2014, he moved to the Swedish club Kristianstad, where he won twice the Swedish Championship.
 In 2016, O'Sullivan moved to German club SC Magdeburg.